CAHLR/d3-scatterplot/README.md

 1. run representation_presenter.py and semantic_model.py (instructions in respective repos)
 2. open your web browser to http://localhost:8000/plot.html?dataset=example.tsv&semantic_model=true
 Note: semantic_model.py automatically generates .txt files for you, as files needed for semantic model get quite large.
 Thus, you can visit http://localhost:8000/plot.html?dataset=example.txt&semantic_model=true for a faster experience.

+## Dev notes
+Began to incorporate webpack in order to compile modules and maintain better code encapsulation for readability and maintainability.
+Installation can be done by running `npm install -g webpack` (currently running v.
+4.6.0).
+To start the webpack bundler service, run `npm start`.
+This command will watch the repo and update the `bundle.js` file to match saved changes.